griftheorange/sm-frontend/README.md

 Also renders a list of stats, details and advisories generated conditionally based on the events specs (orange).

+Documentation on the specifics of implementation can be found in the corresponding component files.
+Have fun!

 # Default Scripts included with Create-React-App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).